Front Office Car Lot Trailer Park Grease Pit Tool Box

 How to tell 340, 383, 400 and 440 4-barrel Ramcharger and Air Grabber air cleaners apart.

 The 383 and 400 engines are shorter than the 340 and 440 engines so the air cleaner base needs to be taller to seal to the hood.
 The 340 and 440 ones are the same height.
 You can measure them a couple ways to determine which one you have.
-The '70-72 style with the small round lid is similar.

 Click here for larger view.